Metals I, Fall 2015, Instructor: Peter Prip

 Aluminum Plate Studies (2015)

-During the second part of the semester, we were asked to experiment with aluminum as a material, using its constraints as a material to help inform and shape our ideas.
+Create a series of studies using aluminum as a material, using its constraints as a material to help inform and shape your ideas.

 Initially, I created a cube using six plates of aluminum and copper-coated steel jumprings.
 I punched large holes in each face using a circle punch, and used a hand punch to punch the corner holes.
 I rolled each aluminum piece on the slip roller in order to create a concave surface.